pbogden/framework-map/framework/src/test.md

 # Contours

-Testing -- Dynamic DEM contours using the [maplibre-contour plugin](https://github.com/onthegomap/maplibre-contour)
+Testing -- if you zoom in, you'll see contours based on the ME lidar data -- but something's wrong!

 [Portland DEM Contours](https://observablehq.com/@pbogden/portland-dem-contours) -- my notebook